albert-r-waldron/cse6040-devkit/docs/exam/exam.md

 Test students on course material through the application of Python programming skills to an analytics problem.

+## Expectations for students

+#### 1. Problem solving

+Given an exercise scenario with complex requirements, students are expected to put together a sequence of Python code to produce the expected result.

+The exercise requirements may suggest or require the student to use a Python module not yet covered in the course.
+Given a simple use case and sufficient guidance, students are expected to correctly use it in their solution.

+#### 2. Data debugging

+In the case that a student's solution executes but does not produce the expected result, students are expected to be able to use the provided feedback to correct their solution.
+In such cases the feedback will include the inputs, original values for inputs the student may have inadvertently changed, the expected result, and the result obtained from the student's solution.

 ## Analytics problem design principles

 - The exercises should be individual steps in solving a larger analytics problem.